nielskee/draft-articles/TechnicalHiringPart2.md

 These platforms seem to provide an objective measure of capability.
 The intent of HackerRank is to Rank your Hackers, is it not ?

-I see this all the time in software development, and not just in hiring - this urge to reduce something complex, nuanced and hard to understand down to a dashboard metric.
+I see this all the time in software development, and not just in hiring - this urge to reduce something complex, nuanced and difficult to understand down to a dashboard metric.
 Numbers are seductive - they promise simple answers and absolute truths.

 In reality, though, these tools are an example of the Streetlight